xAPPO/MQTT/README.md

 IN PROGRESS  THIS IS NOT UPDATED FOR BETA 3 yet, but will be shortly

+There are significant differences in the MQTT Client driver installation (ignore the below ones)

 Please read the first few posts in the topic thread here.

 https://community.hubitat.com/t/mqtt-beta3/38013